 Muddus National Park is also a great place for bird watchers.
 From Muttosluoppal bird watching tower you can look over the marshes and its many different species of birds such as swans, geese, cranes, sandpiper and snipes.
 Bigger birds in the park that you might see are the capercaillie, the black grouse and the Siberian jay.

 Muddus National Park travel tips

 The Allemansratten or right of public access to nature in Sweden means that there are no entrance fees or permits needed to enter the national parks in Sweden.
 Do keep in mind that the right to public access also comes with responsibilities to not damage nature and not leave litter.
 When in Muddos National Park stay on the trails and take your trash with you.

 In Muddus National Park there are plenty of camping spots to put up your tent.
 Along the Muttos trail are also 4 self-catering cabins.
 It costs 150 SEK per person per night.

-If you visit on a day trip the nearest town with a range of accomodation options is Jokkmokk.
+If you visit on a day trip, the nearest town with a range of accomodation options is Jokkmokk.
 In Jokkmokk I stayed at Skabram camping, 3 kilometers from the centre of Jokkmokk.
 The self catering cottages (called stugby) are one of the cheapest options in town and good value for money.
 With its scenic location at the shores of lake Skabram we had a great stay.
-They now also offer a bed and breakfast in case you like a bit more of comfort.
+They now also offer a bed and breakfast in case you like a bit more comfort.